K2IE/dapgw2email/README.md

 For more information about amateur radio paging, see https://hampager.de.

 Configuration needs to be done in the /etc/dapgw2email.conf file.
 You may specify one primary RIC and up to 9 Rubrics (or other RICs).
+If using authenticated SMTP on port 465, be sure to set the USE_SSL option and enter your email username and password.

 The latest release is available as a .deb package.
 See: